 For his commercial work he has won 3 Cannes Lions, a New York Film and TV Award, many other awards especially in Italy and has been featured in Spots, Campaign and other advertising media.

 A documentary called CANDLES AGAINST THE NIGHT has been shown to members of Parliament.
 This film is about a group of teens in Srebrenica living in the shadow of genocide, struggling to make a life through cultural engagement.
 Robert’s documentaries have won several awards and have been selected for numerous Festivals around the world.
+In early 2019 he finished a film called EXILE - A Mind In Winter, as part of an exhibition planned with two painters, Ricky Romain and Cedoux Kadima.

 WRITING Robert had written 3 plays, a poetry cycle, a novel, an epic poem directed by him for the theatre, 8 feature film scripts, 2 books about photography and another about unemployment.
 He has also illustrated over 30 cookery and other books.

-Robert has written numerous essays on photography, culture and politics.
+Het has written numerous essays on photography, culture and politics.
 Currently he is writing a set of essays called WHY?

 His first novel, A FORGETTABLE MAN (available on Amazon and all ebook platforms), about a photojournalist has been published to excellent reviews and he is currently working on a second novel called A VENGEFUL MAN and a graphic novel.